 2) .PNG

-Good for storing graphics and drawings without losing quality.
+This photo file format is good for storing graphics and drawings without losing quality.

 Short for Portable Network Graphic, PNGs are an uncompressed, “lossless” format, meaning they retain all the data needed to show the highest quality possible in an image.
 This quality retainment is what attracts people to this file type.